Ellen Ketterson: Education and career

-Ketterson obtained all of her degrees from Indiana University.
+Ketterson obtained all of her degrees from Indiana University Bloomington.
 She earned an A.B. in 1966 and an M.A. in 1968, both in Botany.
 She received her Ph.D. in 1974 in Zoology.

 After receiving her doctoral degree, Ketterson was a postdoctoral scholar from 1974 to 1975 at Washington State University working with avian environmental physiologist James R. King.
 She was an assistant professor at Bowling Green State University from 1975 to 1977 before joining the faculty in the Department of Biology at Indiana University in 1977.
 Ketterson was appointed as a Distinguished Professor of Biology at Indiana University in 2006.
 She was also appointed as an affiliated faculty member of the Gender Studies department in 2003 and as a program faculty member of the Cognitive Science department in 2006 at Indiana University.

 Ketterson co-founded the Center for the Integrative Study of Animal Behavior at Indiana University and served as the co-director from 1990 to 2002.
 Ketterson has been a senior research fellow at the Kinsey Institute for Research on Sex, Gender, and Reproduction at Indiana University since 2007.
 Since 2017, Ketterson has served as the director of the Environmental Resilience Institute at Indiana University, which aims to predict impacts of environmental change and develop solutions to prepare Indiana businesses, farmers, communities and individuals for those impacts.

 In 2004, Ketterson received a Guggenheim fellowship to study plumage variation in junco species across North and Central America.
 Ketterson served as the president of the American Society of Naturalists in 2015.
 She has also won several major awards recognizing her career achievements in ornithology, including the American Ornithological Society Elliott Couse Award (1996), Wilson Ornithological Society Margaret Morse Nice Medal (awarded jointly with Val Nolan, Jr. in 1998), and the Alden Miller Award from the Cooper Ornithological Society (2014).
 She is also a Fellow of the American Academy of Arts and Sciences and the American Association for the Advancement of Science (AAAS).